krydos/blog/_posts/2018-06-02-fix-windows-search.md

 Solution
 ---------

-Reinstall Cotonou (even if you don't use it at all)
+Reinstall Cortana (even if you don't use it at all)

 * open `powershell` (with win+r and type `powershell`)
 * paste this: